owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Changing The Recovery Key Password
 ----------------------------------

-If you have misplaced your recovery key password and need need to replace it, here’s what you need to do:
+If you have misplaced your recovery key password and need to replace it, here’s what you need to do:

 1. Delete the recovery key from both ``data/owncloud_private_keys`` and